psonH/contact-book-redux/README.md

 Other libraries used in the project are react-router-dom, sass, react-avatar.

-Features of the application: You may add, remove, edit or delete the contact.
+Features of the application: You may add, remove or edit the contact.

 The website UI is developed using SASS and Bootstrap.